HonestlyNotGarv-dev/Control-Validation-using-SOAP/README.md

 The _vulnerable-flask-app.py_ and _vulnerable-soap-service_ are provided for testing along with the test database called _test.db_ made using sqlite3.

+_You would require the following tools :-_

+SOAPUI,
+SQLMap,
+Burpsuite,
+DirBuster

 ## Installation